 It usually takes one or two working days for us to register a DOI after a data is formally published.
 A DOI link (i.e.,http://www.doi.org/[DOI]) will be provided and activated for locating and accessing the data.
 A DOI link (e.g.,http://www.doi.org/10.11922/sciencedb.00053) corresponds to a data (i.e.,“10.11922/sciencedb.00053”) on ScienceDB.

-Additionally, each data submission will be assigned a PID and a CSTR, with their prefix being “21.86116.6/sciencedb.” and “31253.11.sciencedb.”,respectively.
-Both are unique identifiers of a data that works approximately the same as a DOI.
+Additionally, each data submission will be assigned a CSTR with the prefix being “31253.11.sciencedb.” and CSTR is also the unique identifiers of a data that works approximately the same as a DOI.

 * CSTR – Science and Technology resource identification, GB/T 32843-2016.